makcrtve/geetRPCS/README.md

   <b>Show your real-time productivity level on Discord!</b>
 </p>

-geetRPCS v1.2.5 introduces **Mouse Energy Detector** - a unique feature that analyzes your mouse activity and displays your current "energy level" on Discord presence.
+geetRPCS features **Mouse Energy Detector** - a unique feature that analyzes your mouse activity and displays your current "energy level" on Discord presence.

 | Level | Emoji | Condition |
 |:------|:-----:|:----------|